OutSystems/docs-odc/src/eap/differences-o11/differences-sql.md

 You need to pay attention to how you write case and accent insensitive SQL queries.
 Aurora PostgreSQL is a case and accent sensitive database.
 To allow case and accent insensitive text operations (CIAI), PostgreSQL introduces the concept of [non-deterministic collations](https://www.postgresql.org/docs/12/collation.html).

-The non-deterministic collation in Project Neo is, by default, defined at the singular level and for all the columns that Project Neo creates.
+The non-deterministic collation in ODC is, by default, defined at the singular level and for all the columns that ODC creates.
 This means:

-* The SQL database operators (=, <>, >, >=, <, <=) are CIAI and the default comparison in Project Neo.
+* The SQL database operators (=, <>, >, >=, <, <=) are CIAI and the default comparison in ODC.
 * The pattern matching operators of LIKE, SIMILAR, and REGEX aren't supported through non-deterministic collations.

 The **pattern matching operators aren't supported and result in runtime errors**.
 For example, you get an error like "DataBaseException Error in advanced query SQL1 (...) with nondeterministic collations, in which these operators are not supported."